cmiles/PiVibrationMonitor02/README.md

 Setting up and securing a Raspberry Pi is beyond the scope of this readme - suggested below are some basic steps to get the program up and running on a Raspberry Pi.

  - I've tested this code on a Raspberry Pi Zero 2 WH, 3 A+ and 3 B+ with the Raspberry Pi OS Lite (64-bit) OS.
-The publish profiles are setup to publish self contained, single file, executables for linux-arm64.
+The publish profiles are setup to publish self-contained, single file, executables for linux-arm64.
 These settings will not produce impressively small files, but they will run without needing any additional packages installed on the Pi.

  - Run updates
 	```